Bruno-Bells/API-EndPoint/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is an API endpoint the get a list of Users from a database.
+This project is an API endpoint that get a list of Users from a database.

 ### Features:
 * Pagination support